 We are a unique place that offers camel rides and up-close viewing of exotic animals such as Zebras, Camels, Emus, Wallabies, Donkeys, Coatimundi, Alligators and Peacocks and many more!
 Our animals are available for events, festivals and nativity scenes.

 Get up-close and personal with Puzzles the Giraffe and his friend Jigsaw the Alpaca.
 Feed and pet Puzzles during your encounter.
-It’s an experience you won’t forget! $25 per person Zoo admission is required and not included in encounter Giraffe … Continue reading →
+It’s an experience you won’t forget! $25 per person Reservations are required Zoo admission is required and not included … Continue reading →

 We are now open for the season!
 Come out and visit all our furry, feathered and scaly friends!
 And don’t forget to check out our newly renovated gift shop! … Continue reading →

 Explore the wonderful world of animals through five-days of summer camp adventures that include animal encounters, behind-the-scenes visits, games, crafts, animal care & feedings and much more!
 For kids ages 7-16.
 Cost is $135, ($125 for zoo members).
 Please bring a … Continue reading →

 Looking for something new and exciting to do….why not book a Sloth Encounter/Experience at Indian Creek Zoo. $20.00 per person (Up to 4 people per encounter); Ages 10 and up only Reservations are required Zoo Admission is Required & not … Continue reading →